 Bathing in a Japanese onsen (hot spring) is a unique experience, but for tourists, it can quickly turn into a nightmare if you don’t know the rules.
 And believe me, there are lots of things you should know before going to an onsen.
 Knowing the full onsen etiquette will save you lots of problems and allow you a better experience.

-Ok, so you keep in mind the respect of others and the common sense, and you’re good?
+Okay, so you keep in mind the respect of others and the common sense, and you’re good?
 And what about this naked thing?
-The onsen etiquette has some big no-nos you should avoid at all cost.
-This is why I decided to make this complete step-by-step guide of Japanese Onsen Etiquette to help you with the basics.
+The onsen etiquette has some big no-nos you should avoid at all costs.
+This is why I decided to make this complete step-by-step guide to Japanese Onsen Etiquette to help you with the basics.

 Let’s get started!